 And here’s the country breakdown for my site in those first two months.
 Obviously, the US has the most clicks, but the other countries in total isn’t anything to shy away from:

-This is another tool that’s helpful for a lot more than just affiliate marketing.
-Crazy Egg allows you to create “heat maps” of different pages on your site to show you where people are clicking (and where they aren’t).
+This is another piece of affiliate marketing software that's helpful for so much more, Crazy Egg allows you to create “heat maps” of different pages on your site to show you where people are clicking (and where they aren’t).
 On the heat map, red areas show where interaction is “hot”—where lots of clicks are happening, while green areas are where people are not engaging.
 This provides a great way to see at a glance where people are connecting with your page and where they’re not.

 How does this come in handy for affiliate marketing?
 Think of it this way: if you want to increase the odds that people will click on your affiliate links, you want to put those links where people are already clicking.

 Crazy Egg’s heat maps are great because instead of having to sort through a bunch of data, you can see at a glance what parts of your page are drawing people to click.

 So how exactly do you put Crazy Egg to work to help optimize your affiliate marketing?
 You can set it to run on pages where you already include affiliate links, or ones where you plan to.
 I use Crazy Egg to track clicks on my Resources page, for example.

 If you go to SmartPassiveIncome.com/resources, you’ll see a whole bunch of different items, tools, and other things I use and promote.
 Many of them are affiliate offers.
 What I’ve found through Crazy Egg is that the offers near the top of the page tend to perform a lot better than the ones further down, so I put the really important offers at the top.